jesusvasquez333/verify-pr-label-action/README.md

 ### `pull-request-number`

 **Optional** The pull request number, available in the github context: `${{ github.event.pull_request.number }}`.
-This number is automatically extracted from the environmental variables when the action trigger on `pull_request`.
-However, when the trigger used is `pull_request_target`, then this number needs to be passed here.
+This number is automatically extracted from the environmental variables when the action triggers on `pull_request`.
+However, when the trigger used is `pull_request_target`, then this input needs to be used.

 ## Example usage

-### Allowing PR from forks
+### If you want to allow PRs from forks

+If you want to allow PRs from anywhere, including forks, then you can use this example.
+This instruction will work even if your not going to work with forks.

-In your workflow YAML file add this step:
+In your workflow YAML file add these steps:
 ```yaml
 uses: jesusvasquez333/verify-pr-label-action@v1.2.0
 with: